Thefolle/ThesisFragility/Lint/testfragilitylint/README.md

 ### Analyze your test case

 FragilityLint inspects test cases and show fragility-related code smells by underlining the interested snippet.
+*Only test cases whose name matches a specific pattern are eligible for linting.
+Java test files have to contain the word 'test' or 'Test'; Javascript test files have to contain the word 'test' or 'spec'.*

 ![Probing code smells](./images/LinterProcessing2.png)